Antes people: Aftermath

 However, their association with Antes, like in the case of Croats, is often unclear and not critical enough regarding various scientific evidence of the migration period.
-The tribes living in Western Ukraine (Croats, Buzhans, Drevlians, Polans, Tivertsi, Ulichs and Volhynians) are considered to be between 7th and 10th century part of the Luka-Raikovets culture, which developed from Prague-Korchak culture and not Prague-Penkovka culture related to Antes.
+The tribes living in Western Ukraine (Buzhans, Croats, Drevlians, Dregoviches, Polans, Tivertsi, Ulichs and Volhynians) are considered to be between 7th and 10th century part of the Sakhnivka-Luka-Raikovetska culture, meanwhile in the Dnieper area (Severians, Radimichs) part of the Volyntsevo-Romny-Borshchevo culture, both of which originating from the Prague-Korchak culture identified with the eastward movement of the Sclaveni.